Leaving California for Texas? Mapping where Americans move.

 As the charts with this article show, it’s not just the largest states that are seeing this kind of ebb and flow.
 Last year, domestic migration was boosting population growth across much of the South and in mountain states like Idaho and Montana.

-Meanwhile, a number of states saw meaningful outflows, notably with New York and Illinois losing more than 1% of their population to domestic migration, according to U.S. census data.
-Our first map signals all this, although it also gets more granular – with a focus on cities that are gaining or losing residents.
+Meanwhile, a number of states saw meaningful outflows, notably with New York and Illinois losing close to 1% of their population (0.9% and 0.8% respectively), according to U.S. census data.
+Our first map signals all this, although it also gets more granular – with a focus on cities that are gaining or losing residents to domestic migration.

 The pace of migration was way up in 2022 over the pre-pandemic year of 2019, although the general trend in recent years is toward Americans actually migrating at a bit slower rates than in the past.
 Partly this reflects a rising average age of households.
 And young people, often facing high housing costs and rents, are making fewer within-county moves than in the past.
 Yet they are still moving to different states at similar rates as in prior decades.